casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

 git clone https://github.com/casper-ecosystem/counter
 ```

-If you explore the source code, you will see that there are two smart contracts and one session code :
+If you explore the source code, you will see that there are two versions of the counter contract and one file with session code that calls the contract's entry-points:

 -   `contract-v1`